Murtu1609/Assignment/README.md

 two files TotalDiceResults.json and TotalDiceSummary in a bucket called dicefinal

-the url used to invoke it is outputed and will needd to be appended with
+the url used to invoke it is outputed and will need to be appended with

 /default/dicefinalresult